 CultureLink provides opportunities for individuals, particularly newcomers to Canada, to learn, practice, and utilize their newfound skills and knowledge.
 Volunteering is one way to obtain valuable local experience, often requested by employers.
 Volunteering is also an excellent way to gain valuable new references while building social and professional networks and connections in the community.

 Culturelink’s Community Connections Mentorship Program provides a variety of mentoring opportunities to foster your leadership qualities.
 Please call 416-588-6288, ext.
 210, to inquire, or register online at our dedicated sign-up page.

-Check back often to learn about other upcoming opportunities.
 Volunteers can contribute to CultureLink in many other areas, such as assisting with special events like the holiday celebrations, and cultural festivals.
 Volunteers provide interpretation and translation for the Roma Program (Hungarian, Slovak and Czech) and for the Newcomer Seniors Program (Chinese, Polish, and Spanish).
 With the Library Settlement Partnership, volunteers facilitate English Conversation Circles.
 There are also opportunities to assist with administrative and marketing tasks in the main office, and with programs in our Children and Youth Centre.

 For more information, please contact the Office Manager at firstname.lastname@example.org.